redHaunter/aws-deepracer/docs/Setup_Device_Flow_Instructions.md

 	cd ~/deepracer_nav2_ws/aws-deepracer/deepracer_nodes/rplidar_ros && rosws update
 	cd ~/deepracer_nav2_ws/aws-deepracer/deepracer_nodes/aws-deepracer-camera-pkg && rosws update
 	```
-	Attention: An issue that has been highlighted on the [AWS DeepRacer GitHub issue page](https://github.com/aws-deepracer/aws-deepracer/issues/9) involves the modification of the package name from `rplidar_ros2` to `rplidar_ros` in the `deepracer.launch.py` file situated within the `deepracer_bringup` package.
+	> **Important Note**: An issue that has been highlighted on the [AWS DeepRacer GitHub issue page](https://github.com/aws-deepracer/aws-deepracer/issues/9) involves the modification of the package name from `rplidar_ros2` to `rplidar_ros` in the `deepracer.launch.py` file situated within the `deepracer_bringup` package.
 Prior to building the packages, ensure that you make this adjustment.
+	>	Additionally, please note that the name of the `rplidar_node` has been changed from `rplidar_scan_publisher` to `rplidar_node` in recent developments.
+It is essential to update this name in the launch file to ensure proper functionality.

 	In order to successfully build the packages, it is necessary to have certain `navigation2` and `nav2_bringup` packages installed.
 In the provided documentation, the use of `apt` for package installation is recommended, as it is considered the optimal and most reliable solution.
 However, in our situation, `apt` did not manage to identify the ideal version compatible with the appropriate ROS distribution for package installation.
 Consequently, we were required to manually clone and build these packages from the source, which can be found on the [navigation2 GitHub repository](https://github.com/ros-planning/navigation2).